jeesap/sre-proj2/project/dr_template.md

 ### Descriptions
 More detailed descriptions of each asset identified above.

+**EC2 instances :**

+EC2 instances to  be created in every availability zone in the region

 **3 Bucket :**

 we have created 2 s3 buckets at 2 regions, to save terraform state.